davepinch/pinchy.cc/collections/_wikipedia-cities/SeaTac,_Washington.md

 title: "SeaTac, Washington - Wikipedia"
 wikipedia: "https://en.wikipedia.org/wiki/SeaTac,_Washington"
 date: 2022-10-31
+related:
+  - Seattle - Wikipedia
+  - King County, Washington - Wikipedia
+  - Washington (state) - Wikipedia
 tags:
   - Airport
   - SeaTac
-  - Seattle - Wikipedia
-  - King County, Washington - Wikipedia
-  - Washington (state) - Wikipedia
   - Wikipedia
 ---
 **SeaTac** /ˈsiːtæk/ is a city in southern King County, Washington, United States.
 The city is an inner-ring suburb of Seattle and part of the Seattle metropolitan area.
 The name "SeaTac" is derived from the Seattle–Tacoma International Airport, itself a portmanteau of Seattle and Tacoma.